Hawaii vs Caribbean 2026: $4K vs $9K Family Cost

 Caribbean Costs (Family of 4, 7 Nights)

 The Caribbean's pricing depends enormously on which island and what type of accommodation you pick.
-All-inclusive resorts — the most popular family option — range from around $4,000 for a budget-friendly Punta Cana property to $7,000+ for a mid-range Turks and Caicos resort.
+All-inclusive resorts — the most popular family option — range from around $4,000 for a budget-friendly Punta Cana property (see our Cancun vs Punta Cana comparison) to $7,000+ for a mid-range Turks and Caicos resort.
 Those prices typically cover flights, meals, drinks, and basic activities.

 Budget-conscious families can find deals that seem almost too good.
 A week at a mid-range all-inclusive in Punta Cana averages around $1,800–$2,500 for two adults, with kids often staying free or at steep discounts.
 Grand Cayman and Puerto Rico offer great beachfront condo rentals if you'd rather self-cater — similar to how many families stretch their Hawaii dollars.